redhat-developer/lsp4ij/docs/DeveloperGuide.md

 ### Execute a command

-If you need to `execute an LSP org.eclipse.lsp4j.Command` of your language server in a `View` for example, you can use `CommandExecutor` like this:
+If you need to `execute an LSP org.eclipse.lsp4j.Command` of your language server in e.g a `View` or a regular IntelliJ `AnAction`, you can use `CommandExecutor` like this:

 ```java
 Command command = new Command("My command", "command.from.your.ls");